 As a Managing Director on our Transform Advisory Services team, Mark frequently advises companies on the adoption of a wide range of technologies including contract management, eBilling, matter management and eDiscovery platforms.
 In addition to technology selection, he guides clients through the development of workflow and best practices that accompany the adoption of technology.

 Mark lives in Richmond, Virginia with Terri, his wife of 25 years.
 They have two children: Ben is a recent graduate of the University of Connecticut with a degree in economics; Mollie is a sophomore at Boston University, majoring in marine sciences.
 A passionate advocate for mental health and well-being, Mark is the host of our podcast, Erasing the Stigma: Conversations in Mental Health.

-Prior to joining Major, Lindsey & Africa, Mark was Executive Vice-President of Hudson Legal where he was responsible for the strategic and operational management of the company.
+Before joining Major, Lindsey & Africa, Mark was executive vice president of Hudson Legal, where he was responsible for the strategic and operational management of the company.
 Under his leadership, Hudson successfully expanded the scope of its core services.
 Mark was also responsible for leading the company's expansion of its discovery service offerings into the London market.